raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 **sudo make install**

+Check that openocd runs and if so, we can move on...

-Next we need to run openoc, but since I have no clue how this works, I'm going to run it in a bash loop using the default config files that ship with openocd....
+Next we need to run openoc, but since I had no clue how this works, I opted to run it in a bash loop using the default config files that ship with openocd....

 **while true; do openocd -f ./tcl/interface/stlink-v2.cfg -f ./tcl/target/stm32f1x.cfg; sleep 1;done**